motech-community-modules/simple-emr/README.md

     [ ] Change concept type and class to enums?

+    [ ] Do I want deletes to cascade from patient/provider to person? encounters, etc...

 [ ] Repository - mostly done, should define a few more lookups

 [ ] Service